-Make sure you travel with a few packs of Wet Ones.
+Make sure you travel with a few packs of Care Touch.

 A cagoule is a lightweight, thin jacket that protects you from the elements.
 It can fold up small, and won’t take up much space in your urban exploration backpack.